South Korea's top court recognizes same-sex couple's rights – DW – 07/18/2024

 So Seong-wook and Kim Yong-min had sued the NHIS in 2021 after it canceled their spousal benefits.

-Chief Justice Jo Hee-de said that denying them such benefits, even though there is no language in the national health insurance act that relate to this specific case, it constitutes prejudice based on sexual orientation.
+Chief Justice Jo Hee-de said that denying them such benefits, even though there is no language in the National Health Insurance Act that relates to this specific case, constitutes prejudice based on sexual orientation.

 "It is an act of discrimination that violates human dignity and value, the right to pursue happiness, freedom of privacy and the right to equality before the law, and the degree of violation is serious," Jo said in a televised hearing.